alazaroc/blog-web-code/_posts/2022-12-06-deepracer-first-steps-with-machine-learning.md

 ---
 layout: post
-title: DeepRacer - First steps with Machine Learning (personal)
+title: DeepRacer - First steps with Machine Learning
 date: 2022-12-06 19:33 +0100
 last_modified_at:
 description: Want to know how AWS DeepRacer works?
 I tested it at re:Invent 2022 and tell you about my experience with this machine learning service.